Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 This extension uses the [Highlighter chrome extension](https://github.com/jeromepl/highlighter) library as a basis in order to allow the highlighter functionality for selecting text.

-### Take Two Architecture
+### TakeTwo Architecture

-This Chrome extension (highlighted in the following diagram) is part of the Call For Code Take Two Project.
+This Chrome extension (highlighted in the following diagram) is part of the Call For Code TakeTwo Project.
 This extension is used to enable the crowdsourcing of data for use in training an ML model.
 This extension aims to make it as easy as possible for content consumers who would like to contribute to this initiative to do so quickly and privately.

 ![](images/architecture-chrome.png)

 </br>

-## Description of Take Two Chrome Extension
+## Description of TakeTwo Chrome Extension

 One of the issues that was identified early on in trying to build a model that can detect racial bias, was the lack of a data on racially biased words and phrases.

-The Take Two Chrome browser extension is a plugin to facilitate crowdsourcing words and phrases that could be racially biased.
+The TakeTwo Chrome browser extension is a plugin to facilitate crowdsourcing words and phrases that could be racially biased.
 The words and phrases can be categorised.
 The categories are defined in our [API](https://github.com/embrace-call-for-code/taketwo-webapi).

 The words and phrases, along with their category, are sent to a backend database via an API.
 The data is used to train an ML text classification model on the significance of the context in which the language was used.